naaz-git/haqathon2024/README.md

  # Swap space
  https://askubuntu.com/questions/178712/how-to-increase-swap-space
- Go to root folder or any folder and create a swapfile : touch swapfile and use that for following set of commands to set the memory, it is just like saying to your OS kernel, that use that space in your file system as an extra space for memeory touch swapfile
+ Go to root folder or any folder and create a swapfile : touch swapfile and use that for following set of commands to set the memory, it is just like saying to your OS kernel, that use that space in your file system as an extra space for memory

+ 		touch swapfile

 		sudo swapoff -a